torvalds/linux/drivers/staging/wusbcore/Documentation/wusb-design-overview.rst

 requests.

-[This sucks, because doing USB scatter gatter in Linux is resource intensive, if any...not that the current approach is not.
+[This sucks, because doing USB scatter gatter in Linux is resource intensive, if any...yest that the current approach is yest.
 It just has to be cleaned up a lot :)].

 If reading, we don't send data buffers, just the segment headers saying we want to read segments.

-When the xfer is executed, we receive a notification that says data is ready in the DTI endpoint (handled through xfer.c:wa_handle_notif_xfer()).
+When the xfer is executed, we receive a yestification that says data is ready in the DTI endpoint (handled through xfer.c:wa_handle_yestif_xfer()).
 In there we read from the DTI endpoint a descriptor that gives us the status of the transfer, its identification (given when we issued it) and the segment number.
-If it was a data read, we issue another URB to read into the destination buffer the chunk of data coming out of the remote endpoint.
+If it was a data read, we issue ayesther URB to read into the destination buffer the chunk of data coming out of the remote endpoint.
 Done, wait for the next guy.
 The callbacks for the URBs issued from here are the ones that will declare the xfer complete at some point and call its callback.

-Seems simple, but the implementation is not trivial.
+Seems simple, but the implementation is yest trivial.

     *